 How Much Does It Cost to Paint a Room?
 Let’s find out here.

 Before you apply paint, you should seal any small cracks or holes in the wall.
 Make sure the surface is dry and free of particles.
 Scrape off any peels and fill the cracks.
 If you’ve applied any patching compound, make sure it dries completely before you start to paint.

 Next, find the right spackle for the surface and type of imperfection you are repairing, and apply it.

 Once dry, use sandpaper to smooth the surface and a damp cloth to remove any dust created.

 Tip: If you want to make sure that the surface is completely smooth, illuminate it at all angles with a flashlight – the imperfections will be revealed by their shadows.

-If the place you’re going to paint is a strong color and you want to apply a softer hue, you must first neutralize the previous color, so you will not waste paint trying to cover it with many unnecessary coats.
+Although there’s no limit to the number of coats you apply, it’s always best to not waste paint trying to cover a darker shade with many unnecessary coats.
+If the wall you’re going to paint is a strong color and you want to apply a softer hue, you must first neutralize the previous color.

 First, apply a primer.
 Doing so will help override the strong color.
 Apart from sealing the surface, the primer will serve as a bonding agent.
 Allow the primer to dry for a couple of hours before painting the wall with the new color.

 If you’re using a paint similar to the previous color over a wall, then you don’t generally need to prime the existing paint.
 Simply clean any grease off the wall and repaint it with at least two coats.